curlTree/Python-Public/README.md

 -  work with basic operations on pixels of images<br><br>By the end of Part II of the course you should be able to
 - Write and debug code using Jupyter Notebooks
 - be able to work with querying data using pandas
-- create graphs and charts using matplotlib
+- create graphs and charts using matplotlib <br><br>
+By the end of Part III of the course you should be able to
-- be familiar with implementing some of common statistical functions like mean,median,mode,standard deviation
+- become familiar with implementing some of common statistical functions like mean,median,mode,standard deviation
+- be able to create plots used in Data Science like Histograms ,scatter plots, contour plots, correlation plots
+- run linear and logistic regression on data , understand modeling metrics like R-Square,accuracy,precision
+- be able to interpret your results